BrentAIICT/MSSA-SCA/DockerLab/README.md

 ## From LON-SVR1 - Set the TLS version to be 1.2
 - You will need to log on to the LON-SVR1 machine after the restart
+- After logging in to the LON-SVR1, Set the TLS version to 1.2
 ```PowerShell
 # Set the TLS version used by the PowerShell client to TLS 1.2.
 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12;